sam-thetutor/ArticleLab/JunoArticle.md

 juno login
 ```

-- In the project terminal, run the above command.This will prompt you to authorize the terminal to access your satellite from your juno console in your browser.
+- This will prompt you to authorize the terminal to access your satellite from your juno console in your browser.

 ```bash
 juno init
 ```

-Run the above command in your project terminal.Select the `myBlogSatellite` as the satellite to connect to the project, specify `dist` as the folder that will hold our compiled files and finally select the language for the files.
+Running the above command will prompt you to select the `myBlogSatellite` as the satellite to connect to the project, specify `dist` as the folder that will hold our compiled files and finally select the language for the files.

 ## Project code